Pasargad-ePayment/manapay-ios-developer-hiring-challenges/challenges/a.md

 ### Notes

 * Please use `stage.reyhoon.com` as host
-* We care about _coding style_, _choosing external dependencies_, _your repo's history_, _your storyboard_, ... while we try to choose our colleague between applicants.
+* We care about _coding style_, _choosing external dependencies_, _your repo's history_, _your storyboard_, ... in selecting our colleagues from among the applicants.
 It'd be important for us if you care enough about these matters too

+### Acknowledgement

+My deepest gratitude to our friends at [Reyhoon](reyhoon.com) for their passion in designing their products.